m-perez33/Track-A-Dilly-api/README.md

 - Utilizes Express.js and Knex.js for easy connectivity to PostrgeSQL database
 - Authentication and authorization for secure user access with bcrypt.js

+The api is connected to an external database.

+You can clone and review the code here:

 ```bash
 git clone https://github.com/m-perez33/Track-A-Dilly-api.git